THE SHIPYARD

 foreign sale.
 This SSD reflects how the

-the same plasma arrangement of the HDD, but the twin Plasma-S arrangement would
+might have adopted the same plasma arrangement of the HDD, but the twin

 THOLIAN SHIPS